Finding a 1943 Copper Penny: Luck or Skill?

-Of course, we know otherwise today, but I can imagine what a letdown that must have been to a teenage boy who was hoping for official confirmation of what he knew had to be true: that the coin was struck by U.S. Mint dies.
+Of course, we know otherwise today, but imagine what a letdown that must have been to a teenage boy who was hoping for official confirmation of what he knew had to be true: that the coin was struck by the United States Mint.

 Wing didn't give up, though, and his persistence paid off.
 He showed the 1943 copper penny to the Director of the San Francisco Mint in 1948, who gave him the private opinion that it was genuine.
 A 1957 attempt by Wing's father to have the coin examined by the U.S. Treasury Department in Washington, D.C., resulted in a referral to the Smithsonian Institution.
 It's a mystery as to why officials from the Treasury Department or the mint did not want to authenticate this rare coin.

 More Opinions on the 1943-S Copper Penny

 The experts at the Smithsonian felt that the 1943 copper penny was genuine, and this opinion was put in writing in a June 18, 1957, letter from V. Clain-Stefanelli, Curator of the Division of Numismatics at the Smithsonian: "The authenticity of this piece is in my opinion beyond doubt.
 In fact, as you certainly recall, Mr. Mendel L. Peterson, Acting Head Curator of the Department of History, fully concurred in this opinion."

-Well, I think it's great that two experts at the Smithsonian thought the coin was authentic, but I think I would take the opinion of the Numismatics guy over that of the History Curator.
+It's great that two experts at the Smithsonian thought the coin was authentic, but it would be better to take the opinion of the numismatics expert over that of the History Curator.
 Either way, it's a good thing they both agreed.